Spencer Overgaard, Registered Psychotherapist

 … people will be encouraged to be aware of what they are feeling during group and to do their best to speak honestly from them and about them.
 I would also say that many of us had some feelings during our early lives that were not welcome in the home environment and so learned to avoid or stifle them.
 And that group therapy is a place where we might become reacquainted with some meaningful feeling that have long been buried (Ken).

-It should be noted that, while members are asked for honest feelings about others, this does not give license to cruelty.
+While members are asked for honest feelings about others, this does not give license to cruelty.
 The group therapist is there, in part, to attend to this were such an instance to arise.

 Group Camaraderie